cs96and/FoundryVTT-easy-initiative/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C057N35)

 Easy Initiative is a FoundryVTT module that allows inline editing of initiative values in the combat tracker.
+You can also re-order the initiative by dragging and dropping combatants in the combat tracker.

 ## Installation
 Easy Initiative can be installed using the Foundry module installer.
 Alternatively, you can install it using the following manifest URL...